usersina/nest-openapi-gen/README.md

 ```

 #### Schema decorator

-you can set openapi schema by using Schema decorator.
+You can set openapi schema by using Schema decorator.

 ```typescript
   @Post("schema/:mail")
   schema(